damrondrake/web-task-manager/README.md

+> **Note:** I originally planned to use MongoDB for persistent storage, but I ran out of free uses on my account.
+For this project, I implemented in-memory storage in the backend instead.
+This means tasks are not saved after the server restarts.
 # Web Task Manager

 A full-stack web app for managing tasks.
 Built with React (frontend) and Node.js + Express (backend).